shankarchari/gowrishankarin.github.io/content/_index.md

     image: ""
 }, {
     title: "Overfitting and Underfitting in Machine Learning",
-    lead: "In vidoes, 2 PhD students are talking about overfitting and underfitting, super important concepts to understand about ML models in a intuitive way.",
+    lead: "In this video, 2 PhD students are talking about overfitting and underfitting, super important concepts to understand about ML models in an intuitive way.",
     link: "https://www.youtube.com/watch?v=2azSqdp-_EY",
     image: ""
 }, {